Eddie Yeats: Storylines

-1974–1983

 Eddie Yeats was born in Liverpool on 22 August 1941.
 In adulthood, Eddie had low-paid jobs and made extra cash by helping out disreputable friends with carrying out burglaries and selling stolen goods.
-In 1973, Eddie was caught by the police and sentenced to 18 months imprisonment.
-His cellmate at Walton Jail was Jed Stone (Kenneth Cope).
+In 1973, Eddie was caught by the police and sentenced to 18 months' imprisonment.
+His cellmate at Walton Gaol was Jed Stone (Kenneth Cope).
 When he was released, Eddie visited Jed's former landlady Minnie Caldwell (Margot Bryant) in Coronation Street, hoping she would give him a room before he had to go back to Walton.
 His friend, Nobby Harris (Donald Webster), asked for his help to rob a supermarket but Eddie chose to stay clean and pursue barmaid Bet Lynch (Julie Goodyear), but during a date, the police arrived to escort him back to prison.
 Eddie had told Bet he was on leave from the army, and she went off him.
 After serving the remainder of his sentence, Eddie returned to the street and ingratiated himself with the neighbours, hoping someone would let him stay with them.
 He tried to fix a date with Bet again but settled for friendship when he stopped her from taking an aspirin overdose when she found out her son, Martin Downes (Louis Selwyn), that had been adopted, was dead.

 Eddie went into partnership with Stan Ogden (Bernard Youens) in his window cleaning business and lodged with Minnie at Number 5 and later with builder Len Fairclough (Peter Adamson) at Number 9, but in September 1975 he hid a suitcase containing the proceeds of a burglary carried out by his friend Monkey Gibbons (Arthur Kelly) in Minnie's house, where it was found by the police.
-Eddie turned himself in and he was charged with dishonest handling of stolen goods and sentenced to another year in prison.
+Eddie turned himself in and was charged with dishonest handling of stolen goods and sentenced to another year in prison.
 Eddie returned to Coronation Street again when he was released from Walton in 1976.
-No one was happy to see him but he found lodgings at Number 13 for a few weeks when he got special wallpaper for Hilda Ogden's (Jean Alexander) mural and helped her decorate.
+No one was happy to see him, but he found lodgings at Number 13 for a few weeks when he got special wallpaper for Hilda Ogden's (Jean Alexander) mural and helped her decorate.
 Eddie built a playground at the back of the Community Centre for the local children, helping out Ken Barlow (William Roache).
-He wasn't trusted by the children's parents because of his criminal history, and forcibly removed from the project, despite Ken defending him.
+He was not trusted by the children's parents because of his criminal history, and forcibly removed from the project, despite Ken defending him.